WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 ## Setup and Installation

 **DISCLAIMER**: For developing the ROS 2 workspace, you _must_ use the created docker images.
 This is a requirement because we don't want to have to support multiple operating systems and have to deal with individual people's systems.
-The only place docker will not be used with this repository is on the actual vehicle (and with our own hardware).
+The only place docker may not be used with this repository is on the actual vehicle (and with our own hardware).

 Docker is a powerful application that is out of the scope of this README.
 Beyond Wisconsin Autonomous, knowing what and how to use Docker is a very valuable skill.
 To learn more, visit [their website](https://www.docker.com/).
 You can also find a huge amount of tutorials and resources just through Google.
 Please spend some time understanding Docker before continuing.
-For the remainder of this tutorial, it is assumed you understand `docker` and `docker-compose`.
+For the remainder of this tutorial, it is assumed you understand `docker` and `docker-compose` at least on the surface.

-For all of the commands we'll mention, they must be run from within the target repository.
+For all of the commands we'll mention, they must be run from within the target repository (i.e. `cd` into the `REPO` folder).

 ### Clone the Repository